Yohimbine: Sexual dysfunction and aphrodisiac

 Yohimbine has been used to treat female sexual dysfunction, but there are few reported clinical trials and these do not show it to be better than placebo.
-On treatment for male erectile dysfunction (ED), a review article by Tam et al. (2001) concluded:

-Again according to Betz (2010),

-A 2011 review by Andersson said:

 Yohimbine has been largely superseded by the PDE5 inhibitor drugs such as sildenafil (Viagra).
-Prescriptions for it are now rare, and most US pharmaceutical manufacturers have discontinued production of prescription capsules and tablets.
+Prescriptions for it are now rare, and most United States pharmaceutical manufacturers have discontinued production of prescription capsules and tablets.